jaychowjingjie/host-based-firewall/README.md

 Note: please edit the file path in line 158 of firewall.py to where the csv file is.

 ### Background:
-A core component of Illumio’s product is a host‐based firewall.
 As a simplified model, consider a firewall to be a system which is programmed with a set of predetermined security rules.
 As network traffic enters and leaves the machine, the firewall rules determine whether the traffic should be allowed or blocked.Real‐world firewalls support both “allow” and “block”